 Grace to you!

-Those who knew Mother Teresa Calcutta say her presence had a unique aura of peace and calm.
-She seems to make the worse of situations look ordinary, and turbulent times seem like a blessing.
+Those who knew Saint [Mother] Teresa Calcutta say her presence had a unique aura of peace and calm.
+She seemed to know how to make the worse situations look ordinary, and turbulent times seem like a blessing.

-This testimony isn’t simply related to Saint Teresa of Calcutta.
-It appears to be common among many believers who have a deep faith and constant disposition to holiness of life.
+This testimony isn't simply related to Saint Teresa of Calcutta.
+It appears to be a shared experience among many believers who have a deep faith and constant disposition to the holiness of life.
 One with the Lord is at peace.
-You may have noticed that when you are in the state of grace, your confidence level is increased and the peace you feel within is unequalled.
+You may have noticed that when you are in the state of grace, your confidence level increases and the peace you feel within is unequaled.

-Elijah, regarded by many as the greatest prophet of the Old Testament, witnessed numerous turbulences during his fights against false prophets and the worship of Baal.
-Not only was he denounced by King Ahab and Jezebel, his wife, plus the popular opinion, within himself, he experienced the depression and anxiety of being left alone, abandoned.
+Elijah, regarded by many as the greatest prophet of the Old Testament, witnessed numerous turbulences during his fights against false prophets and Baal's worship.
+King Ahab and Jezebel, his wife, denounced him and looked for ways to eliminate him.
+He experienced intense anxiety and depression from being left alone, abandoned.

-As he ran for his dear life, maybe in search of peace and hope, he encountered God on the hills of Horeb.
-The story of his encounter with God in the gentle breeze—a famous story in Scripture—is recorded in 1 Kings chapter 19:9-14.
+As he ran for his dear life, maybe in search of peace and hope, he encountered God on Horeb's hills.
+His encounter with God in the gentle breeze—a famous story in Scripture—is recorded in the First Book of Kings, chapter 19:9-14.

 Wherever the Lord is, there is peace.
-It’s in this sense we appreciate why a believer in the Lord Jesus shouldn’t be anxious about anything whatsoever.
-Anxiety rips us of the peace of soul, the Lord’s precious gift to us.
+In this sense, we appreciate why a believer in the Lord Jesus shouldn't be anxious about anything whatsoever.
+Anxiety rips us of peace of soul, the Lord's precious gift to us.
 Storms come and pass.
 The Lord remains forever.

-If you, as a believer, knew the Lord in whom you believe, you wouldn’t be anxious about anything.
-Remember his reassuring words to us: “Do not worry about tomorrow, tomorrow will take care of itself” (Mt 6:34).
+As a believer, if you knew the Lord in whom you believe, you wouldn't be anxious about anything.
+Remember his reassuring words: "Do not worry about tomorrow.
+Tomorrow will take care of itself" (Mt 6:34).

-What is it that is a storm in your life?
-Broken relationships, family conflicts, lack of job or opportunities, poverty causing you to doubt the providence of God, untimely deaths, being rejected, spiritual darkness experiences, sickness and hopelessness, fear of a nuke attack, etc. How about you keep an eye on Jesus who reassures you as he reassured the disciples: “Take heart, it is I; have no fear” (Mt 14:27).
+What is the storm in your life?
+Broken relationships, family conflicts, lack of job or opportunities, poverty causing you to doubt God's providence, untimely deaths, being rejected, spiritual darkness experiences, sickness and hopelessness, fear of a nuke or cyber attack, etc. How about you keep an eye on Jesus who reassures you as he encouraged the disciples: "Take heart, it is I; have no fear" (Mt 14:27).

 I feel a similar reassuring word whenever I receive the Lord Jesus Christ in the Most Blessed Sacrament, the Eucharist.
-Carrying him within me, I hear him speak to my soul: “It is I, your peace and your joy.
-Be not afraid.”
-This, the Lord, is the source of calm amidst storms.
+Carrying him within me, I hear him speak to my soul: "It is I, your peace and your joy.
+Be not afraid."
+The Lord is the source of calm amidst storms.

-Praying that God will reassure you of His presence when the storms of life beset you and your loved ones.
+I am praying that God will reassure you of His presence when you are passing through a stormy time in your life or that of your loved ones.
 Amen.